LJMUSoE/CanvasHacks/Editor/README.md

 LJMU SoE has developed a TamperMonkey Userscript to help create pages with sophisticated styling.
 Users often resort to *tables* to do non-paragraph layouts in Canvas Pages, but tables are inflexible and can be confusing to accessibility software.
 On a narrow display (such as a smart phone) a table cannot be broken apart and re-flowed to fit the dimensions of the screen.
 Screen readers need to guess the order in which the cells in a table should be read, which may not correspond with the way the content flows between cells visually on the page.
 The solution to these problems is to define content using regular non-table HTML, but tell the browser to group elements horizontally when the display width permits it (and vertically when it doesn't.)
 This not only allows the browser to re-structure the page to fit the available width, but also makes the document's structure better match its reading order (which aids screen readers.)

-Canvas already employs a solution for re-flowing horizontal content, called [https://community.canvaslms.com/thread/2767](FlexBox Grid.)
-FlexBox Grid is available for use on Pages, but to apply it to a page the author has to have a solid understanding of Web style languages (Cascading Style Sheets.)
+Canvas already employs a solution for re-flowing horizontal content, called [FlexBox Grid.](https://community.canvaslms.com/thread/2767) FlexBox Grid is available for use on Pages, but to apply it to a page the author has to have a solid understanding of Web style languages (Cascading Style Sheets.)
 This Userscript adds a few simple controls **to the HTML editor** in Canvas Pages (not the Rich Text Editor) that helps add such content, without the author needing any understanding of Web stylesheets.

 > This Userscript is an unofficial add-on to Canvas; **it is not endorsed by Canvas**.
 If it works for you, great, but don’t phone Canvas Support if it fails.